Pathoschild/smapi-mod-dump/compiled/okay/@@SpaceCore/docs/README.md

 Provided functionality for content pack authors:
 * Fixes NPCs taking the longer path when there are circular routes.
 Note that the "length" of the path is determined by amount of warps, not by amount of tiles travelled, so if there are two paths to a location with the same amount of warps but one map is much larger, they might still take the larger map path.
+* New map properties:
+    * `spacechase0.SpaceCore_ColoredLights [x y type radiusMultiplier colorR colorG colorB]+` - A list of light sources that can be colored or use custom light textures.
+        * `x` and `y` - the tile coordinates
+        * `type` - same as vanilla `Light` property light types, or you can use the path to a custom light texture (must be loaded with Action: Load)
+        * `radiusMultiplier` - Make the light bigger or smaller
+        * `colorR`, `colorG`, `colorB` - Make the lights a specific color, using RGB values.
+Each value should be in the range of [0, 255].
 * New GameStateQuery queries:
     * Every custom skill registered through the C# API automatically registers a `PLAYER_<SKILLID_IN_CAPS>_LEVEL` query matching the vanilla ones (such as PLAYER_FARMING_LEVEL).
     * `NEARBY_CROPS radius cropId` - Only usable in CropExtensionData YieldOverrides PerItemCondition entries.
 Checks for fully grown crops of a particular type in a certain radius.
     * `PLAYER_SEEN_CONVERSATION_TOPIC targetPlayer topicId` - If the player has seen the conversation topic in the past (but is no longer active).
 For targetPlayer, see [here](https://stardewvalleywiki.com/Modding:Game_state_queries#Target_player).
+* New tile actions
-* New tile action - `spacechase0.SpaceCore_TriggerAction triggerActionId` - for running a trigger action, set the Trigger to "Manual"
+    * `spacechase0.SpaceCore_TriggerAction triggerActionId` - for running a trigger action, set the Trigger to "Manual"
+    * `spacechase0.SpaceCore_OpenGlobalInventory inventoryId` - open a global inventory with the given ID
+* New touch actions
-* New touch action - `spacechase0.SpaceCore_TriggerAction triggerActionId` - for running a trigger action, set the Trigger to "Manual"
+    * `spacechase0.SpaceCore_TriggerAction triggerActionId` - for running a trigger action, set the Trigger to "Manual"
 * New trigger actions
-    * `spacechase0.SpaceCore_OnItemUsed` - use item GSQ conditions to check the right item
+    * `spacechase0.SpaceCore_OnItemUsed` - use item GSQ conditions to check the right item, make sure to set `UseForTriggerAction` in ObjectExtensionData (see further below) for that item to true
     * `spacechase0.SpaceCore_OnItemEaten` - use item GSQ conditions to check the right item
 * New trigger action actions
     * `spacechase0.SpaceCore_PlaySound sound local` - `sound` = the cue ID, `local` = `true` if everyone near the player should hear it, `false` otherwise
     * `spacechase0.SpaceCore_ShowHudMessage "message goes here" optionalQualifiedItemIdForIcon`
     * `spacechase0.SpaceCore_PlayEvent eventid ifNotSeen` - `ifNotSeen` is optional (defaults to false) - if true, the event won't play if it has been seen before
     * `spacechase0.SpaceCore_DamageCurrentFarmer amount`
+    * `spacechase0.SpaceCore_ApplyBuff buffId "Source to show on the buff"` - Applies the buff `buffId` (from the vanilla file `Data/Buffs`), with the source in the tooltip being shown as what you provide.
 * Custom event commands
     * `damageFarmer amount`
     * `setDating npc [true/false]` - default true